Association of Royalist Ladies and Young Women

-The Association des dames et jeunes filles royalistes (Association of Royalist Ladies and Young Women) was a dual structure that brought together female militants of the Action française.
+The Association of Royalist Ladies and Young Women (Association des dames et jeunes filles royalistes) was a dual structure that brought together female militants of the Action française.
 Distinguished women, whether married or widowed, were grouped within the Dames RoDames royalistes (Royalist Ladies) presided over by the Marquise de Mac Mahon starting in 1904.
 Younger women formed the l'Association des Jeunes Filles royalistes (Association of Royalist Young Women), created in April 1906.

 History

 Foundation

 The nationalist leagues of the early 20th century were not open to women, who thus organized themselves into independent groups.
 Married or widowed women were grouped in committees, while young women had their own organization.